dannysongg/CrimeSpot/README.md

 # CrimeSpot

-An application to view crime density
+An Android application for crime data visualization, location of nearby crimes, and notifications for crime-dense locations.

 ## Installation Instructions
 1. ### Install Flutter